Best Beaches in Wexford

 So breathtaking, even Hollywood has visited them.

 Wexford boasts a series of stretched, sandy beaches which are ideal for building sandcastles, for water-sports enthusiasts, for swimming in rock pools or collecting shells and simply enjoying the sand between your toes.

 Of course no trip to Wexford is complete without piling into the car for a drive, to soak up the salty spray of the ocean at one of many viewpoints where you can capture the perfect family photo set against the backdrop of Wexford’s sandy coastline.

-We have over 275km of coastline in County Wexford, much of which is made up of beautiful wide-open sandy beaches and spectacular coastline.
+We have over 275km making up the Wexford coastline, much of which is made up of beautiful wide-open sandy beaches and spectacular coastline.
 Blue Flag (Courtown, Morriscastle, Rosslare, Ballinesker, Curracloe, Ballymoney North) and Green Coast beaches (Ballymoney, Cahore, Old Bawn, Culleton’s Gap, St. Helen’s Bay, Ballyhealy, Booley Bay, Grange).
 If it’s surfing, kite-surfing, a sand-castle making session or a secluded coastal walk, Wexford has a beach for all enthusiasts.